-An updated DRAFT version of the Transfer Code of Practice is available for public comment/input from September 5 through October 19, 2018.
+An updated DRAFT version of the Transfer Code of Practice was available for public comment/input from September 5 through October 19, 2018.
+You may no longer submit comments but you may read the ones submitted.
 You can also read the press release announcing the draft.

 The current official version of NISO RP-24-2015, Transfer Code of Practice version 3.0 published as a NISO Recommended Practice in 2015!

 Jennifer Bazeley, Transfer SC co-chair, chatted about the initiative on the March 12, 2018 NISO Open Teleconference.

 Read the full press release about the Transfer Code's maintenance moving to NISO.
 Standing Committee Co-chair Alison Mitchell participated in the February 9, 2015 NISO Open Teleconference to talk about the work of Transfer.
 You can listen to the recording of this call.

 The Transfer Code of Practice responds to the expressed needs of the scholarly journal community for consistent guidelines to help publishers ensure that journal content remains easily accessible by librarians and readers when there is a transfer between parties, and to ensure that the transfer process occurs with minimum disruption.
 The Code contains best practice guidelines for both the Transferring Publisher and the Receiving Publisher.
 Publishers are asked to endorse the Code, and to abide by its principles wherever it is commercially reasonable to do so.

 Transfer originated with the United Kingdom Serials Group (UKSG) and moved to the auspices of NISO in 2014.